 SpeakUp! focuses on the fact that no matter what the problem is – stress, drugs, alcohol, depression, anxiety, suicide, relationships, social media or others – the solution always begins with realizing you are not alone and having the courage to speak up and ask for help.
 All teens benefit from learning how to have courageous conversations with important adults in their lives.

-SpeakUp! currently partners with over 40 middle and high schools in the greater Philadelphia region.
+SpeakUp! currently partners with 30 middle and high schools in the greater Philadelphia region.
 These consist of urban, suburban, public and private schools.

 You just can’t imagine a more important mission and I’ve gotten to see personally the impact that SpeakUp! has on young people and their families.